skkinlive/torch/README.md

   * For `gurps`, it is the path to the field in a nested structure under the actor.
 It should be set to `amount`.
   * Some systems may not count inventory.
 For these, omit it, and use the default.

 * The `sources` property has a sub-property for each light source you are creating or superseding.
+For each source:
-  * The sub-property's key is the name of the light source.
+  * The key is the name of the light source.
   * The `name` value, if specified, should always be identical to the key.
 It can (and probably should) be omitted.
   * The `type` value may be `equipment` or `spell`.
 If omitted, it defaults to `equipment`.
   * The `consumable` value should be `true` or `false`.